 The best part of preventative care: it’s easy and inexpensive.
 Simply brushing your teeth with fluoride toothpaste for two minutes twice a day and flossing once a day can stave off many dental issues.
 Brushing removes plaque, a sticky substance left behind by food that can cause cavities and gum disease if not removed, from the surfaces of your teeth.
 Fluoride toothpaste provides the additional benefit of slowing enamel wear.
 Flossing gets what’s left behind in the areas a brush can’t reach between the teeth.

 For the most effective at-home teeth cleaning, consider flossing before brushing; a 2018 study revealed it’s the most effective method of eliminating plaque1.
-Following the proper techniques for brushing and flossing can further maximize their effectiveness; you can read more about that here.
+Following the proper techniques for brushing and flossing can further maximize their effectiveness.

 Your dentist can remove the vast majority of the remaining plaque or tartar on your teeth during your twice-a-year dental cleanings.
 They’ll also take X-rays to evaluate your teeth and check for issues such as cavities or impacted teeth.
 A dental checkup provides additional benefits for kids.
 For children between 6 and 12 years old — or whenever their adult molars start to emerge — a dentist can apply sealants to provide an extra barrier of protection.
 Sealants reduce tooth decay by 80%2, according to the American Dental Association.

 Brushing, flossing, and visiting your dentist for cleanings will get you off to a strong start, but there’s even more you can do!
 The dentist will screen for issues such as cavities, gum disease, and oral cancer; however, you can self-screen at home, too.
+Contact your dentist when you notice any signs of a cavity.
 Pay attention to any gum swelling and bleeding as well as tooth pain and sensitivity.
 If the symptoms are persistent or severe, you may need to schedule an appointment outside your routine checkups.
 By catching these problems early, you can get treatment before they worsen.

 Eating a healthy diet can also help you maintain exceptional dental health.
 Fruits and vegetables, in addition to providing numerous vitamins and minerals vital for your overall health, can rinse plaque off your teeth.
 On the flip side, sugar is — you guessed it — bad for your teeth.
 Mouth bacteria like to feed on sugar, which can wear away enamel and eventually cause tooth decay and gum disease.
 When you do eat sugar, drink water to help wash it off your teeth.